Metastability, Lyapunov exponents, escape rates, and topological entropy in random dynamical systems: Random shifts of finite type and bounds on topological entropy

 Therefore $v(\base^{N}\omega) \in W_{\ell}(\base^N\omega)$ is a positive vector, but this is a contradiction because the Lyapunov exponent of any positive vector equals $\lambda_1 \neq \lambda_\ell$.
 The inequality $1/k^N \le \norm{v(\omega)^+}_{1}/\norm{v(\omega)^-}_{1}$ is proven similarly. \end{proof}

-We continue the proof of the Theorem as follows
+We continue the proof of the theorem as follows

-\end{proof} Theorem \ref{thm:rsmain} may be applied to decompose a metastable random shift space into two complementary random subshifts, each with large topological entropy.
-One chooses $v(\omega)\in W_{2}(\omega)$ corresponding to the second largest Lyapunov exponent $\lambda_2$ and partitions according to the positive and negative parts of the push-forwards of $v$ by the random matrix $\rmatrix$.
+\end{proof} Theorem \ref{thm:rsmain} may be used to decompose a metastable random shift space into two complementary random subshifts, each with large topological entropy along the orbit of a chosen $\omega^{*}\in\Omega$.
+One chooses $v^*= v(\omega^{*})\in W_{2}(\omega^*)$ corresponding to the second largest Lyapunov exponent $\lambda_2$ and then partitions according to the positive and negative parts of the push-forwards of $v$ by the random matrix $\rmatrix$.
 We illustrate this with the following example.

 \begin{example} Let $\Omega = \{0,1\}^{\mathbb{Z}}$ and let $\base:\Omega\circlearrowleft$ be the full two sided shift on two symbols.
 Consider the random matrix $\rmatrix : \Omega \to \mathcal{M}_{4\times 4}$ given by $\rmatrix(\omega) = \rmatrix_{\omega_{0}}$ where